writethedocs/www/docs/conf/na/2017/cfp.rst

 Speaking at Write the Docs is a fantastic way to participate in the community.

-Finally, you’ll hear from us with our proposal decisions by March 1st.
+Finally, you’ll hear from us with our proposal decisions by **March 1st**.

+If your Unconference session is selected, we won't be offering a free ticket.
+We hope to have many good conversations, but can't afford to offer each Unconference session leader a free ticket.

 Questions?
 ----------